-To create a Cucumber.js run configuration
+Create a Cucumber.js run configuration

-- In the Feature file or directory text box, specify the tests to run.
+In the Feature file or directory field, specify the tests to run.
 Type the path to a specific .feature file or to a folder, if you want to run a bunch of features.

-In the Cucumber package field, specify the path to the folder where the
+In the Cucumber package field, specify the path to the folder where the cucumber package is stored.

-Specify the command line arguments to be passed to the executable file, such as
+Specify the command-line arguments to be passed to the executable file, such as

---tags TAG_EXPRESSION), or
+--tags TAG_EXPRESSION, or